MJADangcil/Cross-the-Street/README.md

 # Cross-the-Street
-Reach the water, without colliding into any one of the enemies in this [Frogger](https://en.wikipedia.org/wiki/Frogger)-like game!
+This is a web-based [Frogger](https://en.wikipedia.org/wiki/Frogger)-like game.
+The objective is simple.

+Reach the water, without colliding into any one of the enemies.
 Move up, down, left, or right!
-Just avoid the crawling bugs on your way to the water!

 ## Instructions
 No dependencies required.